dd32/td-gh-ex/readme.txt

 Version 1.3.1.1
 * Fixed logo condition in simplecatch_headerdetails() function

+Version 1.3.1.2
+* Fixed Link for logo and site title in simplecatch_headerdetails() function

 == Upcoming Plan ==
 * Add more option in theme option for feed redirect, excerpt length